spyoungtech/FreeSimpleGUI/docs/cookbook.md

 This was made available to the tkinter port in version 4.25.0.

-The eaiest way to make this happen is using parmaters when creating the `Multline` Element
+The eaiest way to make this happen is using parmaters when creating the `Multiline` Element

 * reroute_stdout
 * reroute_stderr

-If you wish to reroute stdout / stderr after you've already created (and finalized) the Multline, then you can call `reroute_stdout_to_here` to reroute stdeout and `reroute_stderr_to_here` to reroute stderr.
+If you wish to reroute stdout / stderr after you've already created (and finalized) the Multiline, then you can call `reroute_stdout_to_here` to reroute stdeout and `reroute_stderr_to_here` to reroute stderr.

 To restore the old values back, be sure and call `restore_stdout` and `restore_stderr`